CommunityRTS/MinGenerals/README.md

 2. **Create a feature branch** from the main branch
 3. **Make your changes** with clear, descriptive commit messages
 4. **Test your changes** to ensure they work correctly
-5. **Submit a pull request** with a detailed description of your changes
+5. **Submit a pull request** to the dev branch with a detailed description of your changes

 For major changes or new features, consider opening an issue first to discuss your ideas with the community.